 Select fellows may be asked to contribute to See Chicago Dance as freelance critics during the fall dance season, 2020.
 Please state your ability to work in Chicago at select times during the fall in your application.

-All guest speakers, dinners, performance tickets, and mentorship are provided by See Chicago Dance at no cost to writing fellows.
+All guest speakers, performance tickets, and mentorship are provided by See Chicago Dance at no cost to writing fellows.
+See Chicago Dance will provide one meal each day we gather.
 Fellows who are invited to write for the See Chicago Dance platform during the fall dance season will receive a stipend and some transportation costs for published work.